goldfinch-eng/community-docs/unique-identity-uid/for-developers.md

 ### Need to get in touch?

 Have questions about integrating?
 Do you have a certain use case, or feature you'd like to see?
 The community would love to hear from you.
-Reach out at **uid@goldfinch.finance**
+Reach out at **uid@warblerlabs.com**